Evgenii Wulff

+Career

-Wulff was born in Crimea and studied at Moscow University 1903-1906.
-He obtained his PhD in biology from the University of Vienna, Austria, in 1909.
+Wulff was born in Crimea and studied at Moscow University from 1903 to 1906.
+He obtained his doctorate degree in biology from the University of Vienna, Austria, in 1909.
 He then returned to Crimea and took up a position at the famous Nikitsky Botanical Garden near Yalta.
-He worked there 1914-1926, undertaking studies of the vegetation and flora of Crimea and founding the multi-volume Flora Taurica.
-1921-1926, he also was professor at the Tavrida University of Crimea.
+He worked there from 1914 to 1926, undertaking studies of the vegetation and flora of Crimea and founding the multi-volume Flora Taurica.
+From 1921 to 1926, he also was professor at the Tavrida University of Crimea.